-A form of daily collective worship is held in accordance with the requirements of the Education Act 1986.
-The wholeschool collective worship is held in the Library and also in classes.
-It contributes to the ethos and atmosphere of the school.
-An attempt is made to ensure that it is relevant to the children's everyday lives, and acts as a means of developing positive aspects in the children's involvement with each other, such as empathy, care and respect.
-The main emphasis is on the Christian religion but our aim is to hold a collective worship session which is inclusive of other religions as well as non religion.
+A form of daily service is held in accordance with the requirements of the Education Act 1986.
+The wholeschool service is held in the Library and services are also held in classes.
+This service contributes to the ethos and atmosphere of the school.
+An attempt is made to ensure that the services are relevant to the children's everyday lives, and to act as a means of developing positive aspects in the children's involvement with each other, such as empathy, care and respect.
+The main emphasis is on the Christian religion and other main world religions.

-The Education Act provides the right for those parents objecting to their children taking part in services to make arrangements with the Headteacher for the children to be excused.
+The Education Act provides the right for those parents objecting to their children taking part in services to make arrangements with the Headteacher for the children to be excused .